alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_052_eng.md

 Will I be able to intercept this year's rainy season with cool outdoor rubber boots? (laugh)

 By the way, today's manuscript is apparently episode 52.
 52 episodes means exactly 4 cours for TV anime, exactly one year at 52 weeks.
-Well, for these "Color Design Notes," I've taken breaks sometimes—or rather, frequently—so it's been well over a year since serialization started, but somehow for "anime industry work," 52 feels like a good milestone, so I'm having a little solo celebration (laugh).
+Well, for these "Colour Design Notes," I've taken breaks sometimes—or rather, frequently—so it's been well over a year since serialisation started, but somehow for "anime industry work," 52 feels like a good milestone, so I'm having a little solo celebration (laugh).
 Well then.

 *Hana no Asuka-gumi!
 2: Lonely Cats Battle Royal*, *Vampire War*, and *Crying Freeman 4: Yugekitougoku*, *Crying Freeman 5: Senjou no Kishimojin*.
 I've been writing about the OVA cycle from 1990 onwards, but actually a big project was running in parallel.
 An OVA series no less!
 A full 13 episodes! *Tenjou-hen Uchuu Kouji* (天上編　宇宙皇子).